Process for Creating Digital Comic Art

 Click on the thumbnail to see larger image.

 Step 1.
 First, using a stylus & tablet with Corel Painter, I create a loose sketch and quickly take it to finished black & white digital inks.
-When at home, I use my Wacom Cintiq Monitor and when on the go, I use a tiny Wacom Bamboo tablet.
+When at home, I use my Wacom Cintiq Monitor and when on the go, I use one or my portable stylus tablets.

 Step 2.
 Next, I open the file in Adobe Photoshop and create the values, grey-tones, and textures.